dhis2/academy-web-app-dev-2021/resources/DEBUG.md

 ### SameSite by default cookies flag

 Disable the default SameSite Cookie behavior in Chrome by setting the "SameSite by default cookies" flag [chrome://flags/#same-site-by-default-cookies](chrome://flags/#same-site-by-default-cookies) to **Disabled**.
+You may need to restart your browser to apply the new setting.

 **Note**: this disables legitimate security behaviors in your browser, so proceed with caution!
 We recommend that you only disable this flag when actively debugging a DHIS2 application.